WE HAVE MOVED! PLEASE GO TO WWW.DIVASANDSCHOLARS.ORG TO SEE ALL THE LATEST INFORMATION ABOUT DIVAS & SCHOLARS!!!

 Divas & Scholars

-We are a not-for-profit organisation with the aim of promoting a greater understanding of opera.
+Our aim is to promote a greater understanding of opera and to introduce you to some of the most interesting people working in opera.
 For the last six years we have been running a variety of entertaining and educational events for opera lovers and connoisseurs as well as for people new to opera: master classes, study days, lecture-recitals and the Opera Studies Series.
 Our attendees have the opportunity to meet our star speakers and performers.
 The social element of our sessions is an important part of what we offer.

 We also enable young emerging singers to access a professional network of experts from the opera houses, broadcasting etc. as well as potential patrons.
 At our events the young opera singers work with established stars, singers and conductors, and are given paid performance opportunities in prestigious London venues.

 Lucy is the founder/director of the Divas & Scholars project.
 She is passionately interested in opera; a fascination fuelled by a few years spent living in Vienna.
 On returning to London she began organising recitals for rising star opera singers in her home and later developed a successful programme of lecture-recitals and master classes at the prestigious Cadogan Hall, London.
 She has collaborated with conservatoires on a variety of projects.
 A choral singer herself, Lucy has a deep respect for the art of the opera singer.
 Keen to promote emerging talent as well as to share her love of the genre, she has created these unique opera appreciation events with specialist lecturers and opera singers.